project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 > **Note**:
 >
 >- We will run the jobs which are a pre-requisite for other jobs first
->- These jobs reside in different folders
+>- The pre-requisite jobs reside in different folders so we will be jumping across folders
 >- Jobs in the **Deploy** directory can be run in parallel and don't have any restrictions if the code is from same repo unlike the **Build** directory
 >- Ensure you don't run those jobs in parallel which modify the databases (such as cassandra, neo4j etc)